- Ron Finley Teaches Gardening: Best Overall

 - Planting the Piet Oudolf Way: Best for a Perennial Garden

 - Growing Organic Food Sustainably: Best for Sustainable Food

 - The Cutting Garden: Best for Bouquets

 - Online Basic Botany Course: Best Botany

 Here’s something that may surprise you: Gardening is for everyone.
 You don’t have to have a sprawling backyard to hone your green thumb.
-Growing and maintaining vegetables, herbs, and other plants can happen in a community garden, in pots on a fire escape, or even in containers on a sunny windowsill.
+Growing and maintaining vegetables, herbs, and other plants can happen just about anywhere.

-Of course it takes a little know-how to help these plants thrive, which is where online gardening classes can help.
+Of course, it takes a little know-how to help these plants thrive, which is where online gardening classes can help.
 Whether you’re a newbie or a seasoned planter, there’s always a new skill to learn.
-We’ve rounded up the best courses, touching on a variety of gardening and assuming a range of different skill sets.
+We’ve rounded up the best gardening courses, touching on a variety of gardening and assuming a range of different skill sets.
 Read on to see which class might be the one for you.

-This MasterClass taught by Ron Finley, the self-described "Gangster Gardener" of south Los Angeles, helps aspiring green thumbs working with non-traditional planting spaces learn how to cultivate their own gardens.
+This MasterClass taught by Ron Finley, helps aspiring green thumbs working with non-traditional planting spaces learn how to cultivate their gardens.
 In this 10-part class, Finley lays out how to grow everything from succulents to vegetables in any planting vestibule, from sidewalk planters to pots in rooftop gardens.

 MasterClass is an annual subscription-based membership that costs roughly $180 per year, billed in increments of about $15 per month.
 With that, subscribers not only get access to Finley’s gardening class but more than 150 other courses taught by leaders in their fields.
 MasterClass also offers a full refund within the first 30 days of purchase.

-Starting a garden can be expensive, but in this class led by Kerry Ann Mendez, novices learn how to design a garden while working within a budget.
+Starting a garden can be expensive, but in this class led by Kerry Ann Mendez, novices learn to design a garden while working within a budget.
 Mendez goes into the specifics of garden design before teaching students how to get the most bang for their buck.